AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report3/README.md

 ### 2.1 vector_add_standard

-In this part we checked behaviour of the program when there was no `cudaMemPrefetchAsync` function ([vector_add_standard](https://github.com/AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/blob/master/Report3/src/vector_add_standard.cu) file).
+In the first part we checked behaviour of the program when there was no `cudaMemPrefetchAsync` function ([vector_add_standard](https://github.com/AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/blob/master/Report3/src/vector_add_standard.cu) file).
-We allocated memory for vectors a, b, c using cudaMallocManaged function.
-Then we initialized values of the vectors using  CPU's initWith function.
-At the end we added vectors using kernel's addVectorsInto function.
+We allocated memory for vectors a, b, c using `cudaMallocManaged` function.
+Then we initialized values of the vectors using  CPU's `initWith` function.
+At the end we added vectors using kernel's `addVectorsInto` function.

 Nvprof analysis: